husselltech/AzureADLab/README.md

-# AzureADLab
-Azure Active Directory Lab/Tutorial
+# **Azure Active Directory Lab/Tutorial**

-On-site Active Directory using Microsoft Azure Cloud Services
+## **On-site Active Directory using Microsoft Azure Cloud Services**

-Summary:
+**Summary:**

-This is a tutorial/lab utilizing the following technologies: Microsoft Azure Cloud Services, Virtual Machines, Virtual Networks, Microsoft Server 2022, Remote Desktop Protocol, and Active Directory.
+**This is a tutorial/lab utilizing the following technologies: Microsoft Azure Cloud Services, Virtual Machines, Virtual Networks, Microsoft Server 2022, Remote Desktop Protocol, and Active Directory.
 Using Microsoft Azure, we will create two Domain Controllers running Active Directory that will act as DNS servers for a local network.
 Once the Domain Controllers are active, we will practice creating users.
-You can use this tutorial lab for further learning including creating users with PowerShell, testing Group Policies, VPN scenarios, and test Azure AD Connect.
+You can use this tutorial lab for further learning including creating users with PowerShell, testing Group Policies, VPN scenarios, and test Azure AD Connect.**

 Let us begin!